ilkinur/tools-examples-use_guideline/tools/usefull_tools.md

 `osrframework` - OSINT tool

+`patator` - Patator was written out of frustration from using Hydra, Medusa, Ncrack, Metasploit modules and Nmap NSE scripts for password guessing attacks.

 `photon` - check site many aspect (using other tools)

 `profil3r` - OSINT tool

+`pypykatz` - Mimikatz implementation in pure Python.

 `pwdump8-exe`

 `raccoon` - check site many aspect (using other tools)

 `rapidscan` - 80 nov tarama edir ve aciqlar infolar verir

+`RsaCtfTool` - This tool is an utility designed to decrypt data from weak public keys and attempt to recover the corresponding private key

 `setoolkit`